TomasHubelbauer/markright/readme.md

 you can leave out even the underscore and just use the directive standalone.
 MR will know to restore the last known file name in this case, too.

-## Considerations

-There are unsolved problems, such as the exact syntax of the code blocks or how to reference external assets being pulled into the project, but these problems are not too pressing, as MarkRight should be useful even before these are solved (if they ever are).

 ## Limitations

 MarkRight places several limitations on the MarkDown being used as well as the